samuelfneumann/Construct/README.md

 # Construct.py

-The configuration you never knew existed but desperately need.
+The configuration module you never knew existed but desperately need.

 ## Table of Contents
 1. [What is Construct.py?](#what_is_construct_py)